Stop improvising. Start stabilizing.

 Meet Your Guide

-I’m Chris.
-With 20+ years of struggling and succeeding in sobriety, I’ve lived this work.
+With 20+ years on the recovery path, including repeated soul-crushing self-destruction and rebuilding, I’ve lived this work.
 I built this free resource because it’s what I wish I’d had: a practical, root-level, shame-free path to sobriety.

 A Closing Word